Unfair Advantage: What is it, and how do you find yours?

 We hesitate to divide value creation this way because it’s often not quite so simple.
-Value creation can bridge across the internal and the external.
+Value creation can bridge the internal and the external.
 One great example of this would be the creation of an online community.
-The technology behind that element of your online business (perhaps a blog, a Youtube channel, or other social media) and the users themselves are external, but the skills your team utilizes to foster the connection between users and your company are internal.
+The technology behind that element of your online business (perhaps a blog, a YouTube channel, or other social media) and the users themselves are external, but the skills your team utilizes to foster the connection between users and your company are internal.

-Creating your unfair advantage
+Creating an unfair advantage

 Brainstorming & Interviewing